 Paper &Tea presents premium leaf tea as a vital contemporary culture

-Paper & Tea opened ten new retail locations in 2023, bursting forth at the culmination of a decade-long expansion from a celebrated Berlin flagship to to a spectrum of twenty-two stores across Central and Northern Europe—with five more on the way.
+Paper & Tea opened twenty new retail locations in 2023, bursting forth at the culmination of a decade-long expansion from a celebrated Berlin flagship to to a spectrum of thirty-three stores across Central and Northern Europe—with five more on the way.
 The modernist branding we developed a decade ago with great concern for endurance remains firmly in place.
 Longevity is a central concern in developing a serious retail brand.
 Many venture out equipped with ephemeral or restrictive visions that must soon be discarded or revised via disruptive rebranding efforts as success carries them upward.
 This squanders the brand equity gained in getting there.
 P & T has instead built upon that hard-won equity by retaining a consistent visual branding and consistent voice.
 Alongside a curated range of fine tea and accessories, the brand is also expanding into an eclectic offering of ready-to-drink beverages, unique aromatics and artisanally-crafted printed products perpetuating the art of letterpress and lithography.
 And they continue to expand into partnerships with select names in the hospitality, events and retail space while growing a thriving online B2C marketplace for discerning customers who value exceptional tea, sensory refinements and things of enduring substance and quality.

 Augmenting the core artisanal orientation, a classic modernity was essential.
 We were determined to avoid the cliches of nostalgia.
 This was not a feminine boutique brand; it had to evoke a subtle industrial androgyny.
 Initial inspiration came from mid-century publishing house logos.
 I sketched ideas informed by the intricate stylized symbolism common to these marks, but ultimately they proved to be too illustrative to represent Jens’ minimalist vision.